adnammit/vue3boilerplate/README.md

 # Vue3 Boilerplate

-This is a starting place for creating a Vue3 App with all the freshest hits like Vite, Pinia, Vuetify 3 beta, TS and Okta login
+This is a starting place for creating a Vue3 App with all the freshest hits like Vite, Pinia, Vuetify 3 beta, TS and user auth

 ## Quickstart
 ```sh